 What matters to me is the curiosity I have.
 The interest for emerging technologies, their usages, the emerging mindsets, behaviours and skillset for co-creating, collaborating and cooperating in our modern world.

 In 2017, I went to much more life places, exhibitions, fairs and conferences.
 I have also dived deep into online resources related to machine learning, robots, automation and work futures.

 I play with Google Home to figure out how this device works for me and know its limits.
 I went to exhibitions in Paris, France:

 - ‘ô boulot’ at MAIF Social Club: an art and tech exhibition on automation.
-I discussed with one of the curators on the meaning of this exhibition.
+I discussed with one of the curators the meaning of this exhibition.

 - #Connexions at Station F: an interactive fair organized by Facebook on artificial intelligence, virtual reality, apps usages and their startup program.

-I dived deep in the online courses:
+I dived deep into the online courses: